Ryan1Up/152_Project2/README.md

 Students who can subscribe and take the assessments.

 **Assessments:**
-There are 2 kinds of assessments, a questiong that will accept an integer ranging from 1 to 5,
+There are 2 kinds of assessments, a question that will accept an integer ranging from 1 to 5,
 this emulates a multiple choice style question, and a Question Set, that is a set of the
 first type of questions.